ChthonVII/guildwarslinuxinstallguide/README.md

 #### Bonus 2: Mailbox Present Mode (a/k/a "Fast VSync")
 DXVK can replace Guild Wars' built-in vsync with mailbox present mode, an alternative implementation of vsync that gives the lowest possible frame latency without tearing.
 Mailbox present mode is highly recommended if you have a 60Hz monitor and your GPU can reliably exceed 120 fps.
 (At framerate-to-refresh-rate ratios lower than 2x, mailbox present mode is not recommened because it tends to have noticeably juttery motion due to uneven frame latency.)
 To enable mailbox present mode, place `dxvk.conf` from the "extras" directory of this repo into your Guild Wars installation directory, remove the `#` from the `dxvk.tearFree` line, run Guild Wars with the `-fps <number>` parameter at least twice your monitor refresh rate, and disable native vsync in Guild Wars' in-game options.
 (Optionally, use `#`s to disable the antialiasing stuff in dxvk.conf if you don't want it.) **Note:** Not all GPUs/drivers support mailbox present mode.
 To check if your system supports it, download the [Vulkan Hardware Capability Viewer](https://www.vulkan.gpuinfo.org/download.php) and check if "MAILBOX" is present under "Surface" > "Present Modes".

+**Note:** While DXVK gives a huge performance boost, Guild Wars still runs acceptably well on most systems without it.

+**Note:** For older hardware that lacks sufficient Vulkan support, Gallium Nine may serve as an alternative to DXVK.
+However, this may require running an old version of mesa, as Gallium Nine support in Mesa will soon be deprecated and removed.

 ## Part 7: ESYNC/FSYNC/NTSYNC